How We Help

 With the aim of benefiting women, and society at large, Ihata works to turn resident’s time at the shelter into a productive and sustainable way of life.

-Residents, under the guidance of the Skills Officer have created a beautiful range of clothing and stitched products made from Shweshwe, a printed dyed cotton fabric widely used for traditional South African clothing.
+Residents, under the guidance of the Skills Officer create beautiful clothing and stitched products made from Shweshwe, a printed dyed cotton fabric widely used for traditional South African clothing.
 This is The Ihata Clothing Range.
-Our range is currently sold locally to generate income for the sewer and the shelter.
+Our range is sold to generate income for the sewer and the shelter.

 The shelter’s dental and medical suite run by a group of dentists and oral hygienist who each volunteer two hours of their time every month, provides dental and medical care to residents, their children and other beneficiary organisations.
 Residents have received training and have the opportunity to assist in the dental suite and gain valuable experience.